BlurOne-GIT/Cowardless/README.md

 ## The extra info
 In the `config.yml`, you can adjust how long a player is considered to be in combat, and how long a clone lasts before despawning.
-If you have any ideas or feature requests for the plugin, feel free to share them in the repository [repo's discussions](https://github.com/BlurOne-GIT/Cowardless/discussions).
+If you have any ideas or feature requests for the plugin, feel free to share them in the [repo's discussions](https://github.com/BlurOne-GIT/Cowardless/discussions).